GAM-team/GAM/wiki/Chrome-Policies.md

     MANDATORY: Do not allow users to override.
     RECOMMENDED: Allow users to override.

+chrome.users.InstantTetheringAllowed: Instant Tethering.
+  instantTetheringAllowed: TYPE_BOOL
+    true: Allow users to use Instant Tethering.
+    false: Do not allow users to use Instant Tethering.

 chrome.users.IntegratedWebAuthenticationAllowed: Login credentials for network authentication.
   integratedWebAuthenticationAllowed: TYPE_BOOL
     true: Use login credentials for network authentication to a managed proxy.